 Logical thinking is the same kind of thing.

 We all agree that many children are seen as visual learners today.
 Also, children, like the rest of the community, want to have solutions to things immediately.
 That is why we are in a world where instant gratification is core to the lives of many.
 Coding for kids is taught by encompassing both of these principles.

 Children use coding to pass commands to computer graphics or robots.
-This approach is excellent in that the effects of the command is seen immediately in the way the object responds.
+This approach is excellent because the effects of the command are seen immediately in the way the object responds.
 We have visual learning in action.

 When the programmed object does not do what the kid intended, the command can be rewritten and tested immediately.
 Once the object responds in the predicted way, the student visualizes this immediately.
 This is a beautiful way of incorporating visual learning and instant gratification.